yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] Completed collection in 0.294 seconds
 ```

 Generally, the `noconsolation` and `dotnet inline-execute` modules don't work right out of the box.
 This is due to the sophisticated protections that are now in place in organizations.
-Both modules utilize memory to execute their respective codes and thus, an interesting protection component called `AMSI` is our main enemy. `AMSI` is the protection method responsible for pin-pointing malicious executions of code in memory.
-The next section in this module will cover how `noconsolation` and `dotnet inline-execute` can be used despite AMSI's presence.
+Both modules utilize memory to execute their respective codes and thus, an interesting protection component called `AMSI` comes into play. `AMSI` is the protection method responsible for pin-pointing malicious executions of code in memory.
+The next section in this module will cover how `noconsolation` and `dotnet inline-execute` can be used despite *AMSI's* presence.

 # Defeating AMSI

-Like we mentioned previously, AMSI is the main component that will prevent us from successfully executing code in memory.
-For this example, we will be using a fresh Windows 11 VM on which Windows Defender has been enabled with the following options :
+Like we mentioned previously, *AMSI* is the main component that will prevent us from successfully executing code in memory.
+For this example, we will be using a fresh Windows 11 VM on which Windows Defender has been enabled with the following options:

 ![](/assets/imgs/havoc-c2/Pasted image 20240219145457.png)

 The automatic file sample submission has been turned off to avoid sharing our malicious loaders with Microsoft.
-Otherwise, signatures will be added into Windows Defender and thus, making our payloads detectable.
+Otherwise, signatures will be added into Windows Defender and therefore, making our payloads detectable.
 Another option we decided to turn off, is the `Cloud-delivered protection`.
-In order to provide the best protection for the user, Microsoft will not only rely on data within Windows Defender, but will also fetch protections from the Cloud.
-If this option is enabled, our loader is immediately detected.
+In order to provide the best protection for the user, Microsoft will not only rely on data within Windows Defender, but will also fetch protections from the *Cloud*.

+If this option is enabled, our loader will get immediately detected.
 Sure, we could write a better loader to avoid getting detected even with the Cloud protection option ON, however, as this is not the main objective of the course, we have decided to turn this off for the next few examples.

 On the fresh Windows 11 VM, transfer your executable to it.
 This can once again be done using `scp` or any of your preferred transferring methods.
-Do make sure to have the python HTTP webserver running before executing the loader.
+Do make sure to have the python HTTP web server running before executing the loader.
 Once the exe is transferred and executed, let's go back to Havoc and move ahead with our exploitation.

 If we attempt to execute our previous command that was meant to execute `Seatbelt.exe` in memory, we will now face a different output.